danielsaidi/OnboardingKit/README.md

 ## Supported Platforms

-Tutti supports `iOS 9`, `macOS 10.15`, `tvOS 13` and `watchOS 6`.
+OnboardingKit supports `iOS 13`, `macOS 10.15`, `tvOS 13` and `watchOS 6`.

 ## Getting started

-The [online documentation][Documentation] has a [getting started guide][Getting-Started] guide to help you get started with Tutti.
+The [online documentation][Documentation] has a [getting started guide][Getting-Started] guide to help you get started with OnboardingKit.

-In Tutti, an ``Onboarding`` is at the core of the onboarding experience and determines if a hint or tutorial should be presented.
+In OnboardingKit, an ``Onboarding`` is at the core of the onboarding experience and determines if a hint or tutorial should be presented.
 A `Hint` is a short onboarding message that is intended to be displayed briefly while a `Tutorial` is a page-based onboarding flow.

 To create a standard onboarding and use it to present a hint or a tutorial, you can do this: